Serbia Furniture Market

 Serbia Furniture Market Executive Summary

-Serbia is positioned as an export-oriented Southeast European furniture market with rising domestic demand and significant regional trade links.
-The consumer market size is expanding, reflecting a robust household spending environment, while retail turnover has shown notable growth, indicating strong retail activity.
-However, production turnover is currently under pressure, suggesting challenges in manufacturing capacity and output levels.
-This dynamic is further influenced by consumer confidence, which has weakened recently, posing a potential headwind for sustained demand in the sector [1].
+Serbia is positioned as an export-oriented Southeast European furniture market, characterized by rising domestic demand and significant regional trade links.
+The consumer market size is expanding, reflecting a robust household spending environment, while retail turnover has shown notable growth, supported by increased consumer interest in furniture products.
+However, production turnover is currently under pressure, indicating potential challenges in meeting both domestic and export demands [1].
 Retail 6-month momentum is +13.0% year over year, supporting a positive near-term demand read.
 [2]

-In structural terms, Consumer market size is 96.6 billion RSD (0.8 billion euro) [1]; specialist retail turnover is 58.6 billion RSD (0.5 billion euro) [2]; production market size is 94.3 billion RSD (0.8 billion euro) [3]; export exposure is 102.4% [5]; housing activity is strong, with strong expansion at 129.9 index [11]; consumer confidence is weakening at -4.5 points [12].
+In structural terms, Consumer market size is 96.6 billion RSD (0.8 billion euro) [1]; specialist retail turnover is 58.6 billion RSD (0.5 billion euro) [2]; production market size is 94.3 billion RSD (0.8 billion euro) [3]; export exposure is 102.4% [5]; housing activity is strong, with strong expansion at 125.3 index [8]; consumer confidence is recovering at -2.8 points [9].
 This links demand scale, channel momentum, domestic production, trade exposure and the housing backdrop in one market view.

 Market Size & Consumption

-The consumer market size for furniture in Serbia is currently expanding, with a value of 96.6 billion RSD (approximately EUR 820 million) and an annual change of +12.6% [1].
-This growth indicates a robust demand environment, driven by both export-oriented activities and increasing domestic consumption.
-As Serbia positions itself within the Southeast European furniture market, the rising consumer expenditure reflects a strengthening economic backdrop that supports retail and production activities.
+The consumer market size for furniture in Serbia is currently expanding, with a value of 96.6 billion RSD (approximately EUR 820 million) and a notable annual change of +12.6% [1].
+This growth reflects a robust demand environment, driven by both export-oriented activities and increasing domestic consumption, positioning Serbia as a significant player in the Southeast European furniture market.

 Retail & Demand

-The Serbian furniture retail market is currently expanding, with a retail market size of 58.6 billion RSD (approximately EUR 496 million), reflecting a 13.0% increase year-over-year [2].
-This growth indicates a robust domestic demand, which is crucial for the country's export-oriented furniture sector.
-The upward trend in retail turnover suggests a strengthening consumer base, potentially leading to increased production and supply chain activity within the region.
+The Serbian furniture retail market is currently expanding, with a retail market size of 58.6 billion RSD (approximately EUR 497 million), reflecting a 13.0% increase year-over-year [2].
+This growth indicates a robust domestic demand, which is crucial for the overall health of the furniture sector in Serbia, particularly as the country positions itself as an export-oriented market within Southeast Europe.

-Despite the overall expansion, the product search trend has softened, registering at 101.5 index points, which is 32.2% below the peak observed in 2020 [13].
-This divergence between retail turnover growth and product search activity may signal a temporary shift in consumer interest or purchasing behavior, necessitating a closer examination of market dynamics.
-The current demand context suggests that while retail is thriving, there may be underlying pressures that could influence future consumption patterns.
+Despite the positive momentum in retail turnover, the product search trend has softened, currently at 101.5 index points, which is 32.2% below the peak observed in 2020 [10].
+This divergence between retail growth and product search activity suggests potential underlying challenges in consumer engagement or market saturation, necessitating strategic adjustments in marketing and product offerings to sustain long-term demand.

 Industry & Production

-The Serbian furniture production market is currently under pressure, with a production turnover of 94.3 billion RSD (approximately EUR 800 million), reflecting a -3.5% decline year-on-year over the past six months [3].
-This downturn indicates a challenging environment for domestic producers, despite the growing domestic demand that characterizes the market.
-The production turnover has seen fluctuations, with a notable peak current for 2024 at 97.5 billion RSD, suggesting potential recovery in the longer term [3].
+The Serbian furniture market is currently experiencing pressure, with a production market size of 94.3 billion RSD (approximately EUR 800 million) reflecting a -2.2% decline year-over-year over the past six months [3].
+This contraction in production turnover indicates a challenging environment for domestic producers, despite the growing domestic demand and the country's export-oriented position within Southeast Europe.

 Trade & Competitiveness